CRH380B-6216L/ur5_webgui/final report.md

 The code above means:
 - When the width of window is less than 575 px, the main viewer fills the window in width, setting the controls below the main viewer.
 On the other hand, the height of main viewer is set to 50% of window height (this is done with JavaScript).
 - When When the width of window is more than 576 px but less than 767 px, the main viewer at left takes up 50% of window width, remaining half width for controls at right side.
 This ensures the right side is wide enough to fit the controls inside when using a device with small screen.
-- When the width of window is more than 768 px, the main viewer at left takes up 75% of window width.
+- When the width of window is more than 768 px, the main viewer at left takes up 75% of window width to maximize the main viewer.

 Bootstrap also contains different useful controls and a layout system for webpages.
 These functions made the web page better-looking but less workload.